chabad360/hugo-gh-pages/README.md

     # Use if your pushing to a different repo.
     # Dont add ".git" to the end of the URL (youl'll get 404s).
     hugoVersion: extended_0.58.3
-    # Use if your site requires a specific version of Hugo
+    # Use if your site requires a specific version of Hugo.
-    # Append "extended_" to the begining to use Hugo Extended
+    # Append "extended_" to the begining to use Hugo Extended.
     args: --gc --minify --cleanDestinationDir
-    # Use if you want to pass some custom arguments to Hugo
+    # Use if you want to pass some custom arguments to Hugo.
+    siteDir: /src/site
+    # Use this if your site isn't in the root of your repo.
 ```

 ## ⭐ Credit